• Rental Listings

 In general, property owners are eligible for an exemption if the property is:

-– Occupied by a tenant for at least six months of the year; short-term rentals (less than one-month lease terms) do not count toward this calculation
+• Occupied by a tenant for at least six months of the year (short-term rentals under one-month do not count)

 Or, in one or more of the following scenarios:

-For further information on exemptions, visit the Exemptions for Individuals page on the B.C.
+For detailed exemption rules, visit the Exemptions for Individuals page on the B.C.
 Government’s Speculation and Vacancy Tax website.

 What should I know about tenants and the Speculation Tax?